ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing/index.md

 ### Stop Editing When Grid Loses Focus

-By default, the grid will not stop editing the currently editing cell when the grid loses focus.
+By default, the grid will not stop editing the currently editing cell when the cell loses focus, unless another cell is clicked on.
+This means clicking on the grid header, or another part of your application, will not stop editing.
 This can be bad if, for example, you have a save button, and you need the grid to stop editing before you execute your save function (e.g. you want to make sure the edit is saved into the grid's state).

-If you want the grid to stop editing when focus leaves, set the grid property `stopEditingWhenGridLosesFocus = true`.
+If you want the grid to stop editing when focus leaves the cell or the grid, set the grid property `stopEditingWhenCellsLoseFocus = true`.

-By default, the grid will not stop editing if you focus outside.
-The default is good for custom popup cell editors as these can have the focus leave the grid (e.g. if using a popup calendar widget).
-This would be bad as the grid would stop editing as soon as your external popup appeared.

-The example below shows the editing with `stopEditingWhenGridLosesFocus = true`.
+The example below shows the editing with `stopEditingWhenCellsLoseFocus = true`.
 Notice the following:

 - Double-click to start editing 'Age', then click outside the grid (on the 'Dummy Save' button, or the dummy text field) and the grid will stop editing.
 - Double-click to start editing 'Year', a custom popup editor appears, you can click anywhere on the popup editor, but once you click outside the editor, the popup closes.

-<grid-example title='Stop Editing When Grid Loses Focus' name='stop-edit-when-grid-loses-focus' type='generated' options='{ "exampleHeight": 510 }'></grid-example>
+<grid-example title='Stop Editing When Cells Loses Focus' name='stop-edit-when-grid-loses-focus' type='generated' options='{ "exampleHeight": 510 }'></grid-example>

 [[note]]
 | Cell Editing can also be performed via Cell Editor Components; please see [Cell Editor Components](/component-cell-editor/) for more information.